Skip to main content

 Deploying your first Infrastructure Change

-In this tutorial, we’ll walk you through the process of deploying an S3 bucket.
-This is useful both as a "hello world" for Gruntwork Pipelines and also as the first step to getting you ready for Gruntwork Pipelines usage in production.
+In this tutorial, we will guide you through deploying an S3 bucket.
+This "hello world" example introduces Gruntwork Pipelines and lays the groundwork for using it in production environments.

 What you'll get

-• An S3 Bucket deployed automatically by Gruntwork Pipelines
+• An S3 bucket deployed automatically using Gruntwork Pipelines.

 Prerequisites

 • Pipelines installed in a GitHub repository.
-See Setup & Installation for more information.
+Refer to Setup & Installation for more details.

-• A sandbox or development AWS account that was set up during the Pipelines installation process
+• Access to a sandbox or development AWS account configured during the Pipelines installation process.

-In this section, you’ll create a resource in your AWS account using Pipelines and GitOps workflows by defining a terragrunt.hcl file that creates an AWS S3 bucket in your AWS account, pushing your changes and creating a pull request (PR) to run a plan action, then merging the PR to run an apply action that creates the bucket.
+This section covers creating a resource in your AWS account using Pipelines and GitOps workflows.
+You will define a terragrunt.hcl file to create an AWS S3 bucket, push the changes, create a pull request (PR) to trigger a plan action, and merge the PR to run an apply action that creates the bucket.

 Adding a new S3 bucket

-1. Create the folder structure that will contain the new S3 bucket in your environment.
-Replace <ACCOUNT_NAME> with the value for the account you are deploying to, and <REGION> with the region you would like to deploy the S3 bucket in.
+1. Create the folder structure for the new S3 bucket in your environment.
+Replace <ACCOUNT_NAME> with the account name you are deploying to and <REGION> with the AWS region where the S3 bucket will be deployed.

 mkdir -p <ACCOUNT_NAME>/<REGION>/<ACCOUNT_NAME>/data-storage/s3